 Solomon, on the other hand, was to have a calm reign, with peace on every side–what a gift!
 God told father and son that Solomon would be the one to build the Temple.
 And Solomon got right to work.
 But the cool thing was that David didn’t let his ego get in the way.
 He obeyed God and started gathering all the supplies and artisans Solomon would need to accomplish his task.

 It took him a long time, seven years according to some sources, but he completed the task.
 Solomon was on his way to fame and fortune . . . or so we might think.
 Soon, however, Solomon learned a valuable lesson.

-God’s current blessings are never an automatic guarantee for His continued blessings.
+God’s current blessings are not an automatic guarantee of his future blessings.

 So, what went sideways?

 We could say that Solomon was a lover, not a fighter.
 And oh, did he know how to love!
 The Bible says he loved his wives–all seven hundred–and don’t forget the three hundred *ahem* concubines!
 We think we have dysfunctional families!
 Can you imagine the competition swirling around the homestead between the women he loved, and the position-jockeying children of these unions?

 Lest any of my readers think this was okay with God, it most definitely was not.
 Even though the cultural norms of the day allowed it, God warned His people that this tsk-tsk behavior would lead to wrack and ruin.
 For Solomon, it was disastrous.